-I was going to rent a Jeep because there is a four-wheel drive road that leads to the trailhead at about 8,000 feet.
+I had wanted to do Telescope Peak for a couple of years.
+It stands a little above 11,000 feet in the middle of Death Valley and from its summit, you can see the peak of Mount Whitney, the highest point in the United States, and the lowest point in Death Valley.
+It’s the only place where you can actually see those two things.
+When our schedules aligned, Courtney and I decided to make the trip.
+I was going to rent a Jeep because there is a four-wheel-drive road that leads to the trailhead at about 8,000 feet.
 It was almost impossible to find one close by, so I did a little more research and came to the conclusion that our Honda CR-V would probably make it.

 I got out of a meeting in Irvine about 11:00 am on Friday, got home by 12:00 pm, and we were on the road by 1:00 pm.
 The trip was surprisingly fast.
 We actually made it to the trailhead in four and a half hours.
-As we powered up the last mile, I had second thoughts about my decision not to rent a four-wheel drive.
+Just past the kilns, as we powered up the last mile, I had second thoughts about my decision not to rent a four-wheel drive.
 We almost didn’t make it.
 The road was steep and sandy.
-With our underpowered 2-wheel drive Honda CR-V, we came about 10 seconds from completely losing traction and not being able to get up – but we did.
+With our underpowered two-wheel drive Honda CR-V, we came about 10 seconds from completely losing traction and not being able to get up – but we did.

-With our 2-wheel drive, underpowered Honda CR-V, we came about 10 seconds from completely losing traction and not being able to get up – but we did.
+With our two-wheel drive, underpowered Honda CR-V, we came about 10 seconds from completely losing traction and not being able to get up – but we did.

 The weather was beautiful.
 It was a full moon that night, so Courtney and I made a fire.
-I brought a ton of food, and we were plannin’ on eatin’ really well, except that I forgot the camp stove.
+I brought a ton of food, and we were planning on eating well, but I forgot the camp stove.
 We did some improvised cooking over the campfire with a small metal bowl I found in our bin of gear.
 We warmed some water in the bowl, rehydrated some Mountain House meals, then put the contents back in the bowl and heated it over the fire.
-We had to really work for our dinner that night, but it wasn’t too bad.
+We had to really work for our dinner that night, but it wasn’t terrible.